blurosies/Spam_Detector/README.md

 # Spam_Detector
-1 Neuron model that classifies texts as ham or spam.
+Implementation of Logistic Regression and Adaline models to classify messages as ham or spam, with stochastic gradient descent. the goal is to compare the models' performance and accuracy.